More Accurate Testing for Lyme Disease on the HorizonBy ENVITA MEDICAL CENTER

 Envita's method of testing for Lyme disease is based on genomic information from the patient's blood, urine, mucus, stool can provide important DNA information.
 By testing the genetic information inside the patient, Envita can see what kind of DNA and RNA may be present in the patient without having to synthetic amplify the genes for detection, like with PCR testing that is currently used by many integrative clinicians.
 Cross referencing the patient's test with known data on the DNA and RNA sequences of diseases will reveal the existence of Lyme disease and its co-infections and more effectively aid with the developing of a treatment plan.
 By testing for the genes of infectious organisms and quantifying the data we hope to be able to gain a duel advantage in fighting against Lyme disease, better quality testing, better information on quantity, and better drug and non-drug targets for personalized treatment.
 Genetic testing can be much more accurate because it can tell more definitively if the patient has Lyme disease through the presence of Lyme DNA and plasmids, it is not reliant on detecting antibodies that may or may not be present.
 By looking at the quantity of infections present we can determine what infections are most prevalent; this information helps determine a treatment plan that is best suited to attack the infections specific to the patient and allows us to track improvement of the patient's condition.
 Genomic testing permits for more accurate detection of Lyme disease, the ability to better identify and quantify coinfections to better treat patients, and the availability of quantified data for tracking improvement of the patient.
 Also, quantifiable data gives hard evidence of the existence of chronic Lyme disease aiding in spreading awareness, hopefully producing a better future for those who suffer from this debilitating disease.
 This new process for testing chronic Lyme disease is being developed by Envita medical team in conjunction with pathologists who specialize in infectious disease diagnostics, and though it is only in the beginning phases we will keep you up to date on the validation process as it progresses.

 Western blot and Elisa testing can be unreliable and most physicians lack the clinical experience and are inadequately trained to properly diagnose and treat patients with chronic Lyme disease.
 However, this new genomic testing brings a better way to diagnose and treat Lyme disease and provides hard quantified data that will aid in targeted treatments, tracking improvement, and spreading awareness of chronic Lyme disease.
-After more than a decade of work it is our goal at Envita to bring our patients the best medical treatment possible, and we are working hard to validate this new testing process because we believe that genomic testing is the future of personalized medicine and offers hope for those suffering from chronic Lyme disease.
-At Envita we want to improve the lives of all our patients and bringing them back to full vitality, please contact us at envita.com or call us at 1-866-830-4576 with any further questions, we are here to help and would be happy to do so.
+At Envita we want to improve the lives of all our patients and bring them back to full vitality, please contact us at envita.com or call us at 1-866-830-4576 with any further questions, we are here to help and would be happy to do so.